 - maximise and promote healthy ageing, which is the process of developing and maintaining the functional ability that enables wellbeing in older age, “adding life to years” and not simply “years to life”.

-The Discipline enjoys a strong and highly reputable clinical teaching and research agenda which takes place in both St. James's Hospital (MedEL Directorate) and Tallaght University Hospital (Age Related Healthcare).
+The Discipline enjoys a strong and highly reputable clinical teaching and research agenda which takes place in both St. James's Hospital (MedEL Directorate) and Tallaght University Hospital (Age Related Healthcare), as well as Naas General Hospital.

 - Brain health, stroke, cognitive impairment, delirium and dementia